EU Collective Plays

 The group also collaborated with some external dramaturgs with competence in different languages, since our authors intend to produce texts in five different languages: Norwegian, Sami, Icelandic, German, and Italian.
 Daniela Giordano and Øystein Stene are among the external dramaturgs that will give feedback on the group's texts.

 The group met at KHiO the first time in December 2016 to kick off the writing project.

 The Free Time

 KHiO has also participated in co-founding and administration of a writing competition dedicated to the memory of Matteo Latino.
-Tale Næss and Gianluca Iumiento participated in the selection of the texts and their authors that won the competition, and KHiO supported financially the event.
+Tale Næss and Gianluca Iumiento participated in the selection of the texts and their authors that won the contesting, and KHiO supported the event financially.

 In November 2016, KHiO hired Rose-Marie Aker as Personal Assistant of Gianluca Iumiento, administrative coordinator of the activities of KHiO within EU COLLECTIVE PLAYS and further Producer of Oslo International Acting Festival.

 Rose took the place of Robin Rigels within the project.

 The Nordic Group continued to meet several times in 2017 to write and further develop their texts.
 The first meeting was in Reykjavik in February 2017.
 The meeting was hosted by the City Theater of Reykjavik where the group received a room and facilities to work and write.